Shergarh, Punjab: Location

-It is located in Okara district of Punjab.
+Shergarh is located in the Okara district of Punjab.
+Villages in the area include Khangranwala (Urdu کھنگراں والا), Kot Nader Shah, and Hassanpura.

 History

 Sher Garh (literally "Lion's Den") is one of the most historic towns of the district, along with Haveli Lakha, Hujra Shah Muqeem, Basir Pur, Depalpur & Satghara among others.
-The 16th century governor of Multan, Fateh Jang Khan, named the town after the Afghan ruler of India, Sher Shah Suri, who built a mud fort and had an encampment around the town.
-This is recorded in Abbas Khan Sarauni's book, "Tarikh-e Sher Shah Suri" (History of Sher Shah Suri).
-Ancient coins & artefacts have been found, proving that the town must have been inhabited in the time of the Kushan Dynasty.
+The 16th-century governor of Multan, Fateh Jang Khan, named the town after the Afghan ruler of India, Sher Shah Suri, who built a mud fort and had an encampment around the town.
+This is recorded in Abbas Khan Sarauni's book, "Tarikh-e-Sher Shah Suri" (History of Sher Shah Suri).
+Ancient coins & artefacts have been found, proving that the town was inhabited in the time of the Kushan Dynasty.